Visitor Information

 Riverview Park and Zoo is a fabulous place to enjoy a leisurely stroll in a peaceful and tranquil setting while experiencing the natural beauty of Peterborough.
 It is located on 55 acres in the north end of the city on Water Street.
 The zoo features 27 exhibits, with over 40 species of animals.
 With a splash pad, playground, frisbee golf course, scenic walking trails alongside the Otonabee River, a miniature train ride, and beautiful gardens there is something for everyone.
 The park is open every day from 8:30 a.m. until dusk and admission is free.

 The picturesque Trent University campus straddles the Otonabee river on 1,400 acres of land just north of the zoo.
-Prospective students might want to take a quick drive through the campus or linger a while to enjoy the Wildlife Sanctuary Trails.
+Prospective students might want to take a quick drive through the campus or linger a while to enjoy the Wildlife Sanctuary Nature Area Trails.

 The Art Gallery of Peterborough at 250 Crescent Street, an easy walk from downtown, houses more than 1400 works ranging from paintings, drawings and prints to sculptures, photographs and mixed media pieces.
 The art gallery is open until 5 p.m. on weekends and admission is free.